-Information on student attendance, community involvement hours, school events and other information are e-mailed to parents each Friday.
-Please ensure that the school has your current email address.
+Information on student attendance, community involvement hours, school events and other information are e-mailed to parents through the e-Bulletin each Friday.
+Please ensure that the school has your current email address so that you have consistent access to the e-Bulletin.